roelfie/react-redux-udemy/README.md

 With a plain basic Redux store, you can only do simple synchronous updates by dispatching an action.
 The [redux-thunk](https://github.com/reduxjs/redux-thunk) middleware extends the store's abilities, and allows you to write action creators that perform async logic (like API calls).

+### Action Creators

+Action Creators are responsible for making API requests. **Do not make API requests from components or reducers.** Action Creators are typically called from lifecycle methods like `componentDidMount` and `componentDidUpdate` and they are typically performed asynchronously.

 ### API requests from action creators (BAD)

-In a Redux application the action creators are responsible for making API requests.
-They are typically called from lifecycle methods like `componentDidMount` and `componentDidUpdate`.
-And they are typically performed asynchronously.

 You would expect an asynchronous API call to be implemented something like this: